netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 National shipments
 ~~~~~~~~~~~~~~~~~~

-In the Admin Panel, select an order whose shipping method is linked to DHL.
+In the Admin Panel, select an order whose shipping method is linked to DHL (see
+`Module configuration`_, section *Shipping Methods for DHL Versenden*).
+Then
-Then click the button *Ship* on the top of the page.
+click the button *Ship* on the top of the page.

 .. image:: images/en/button_ship.png